Localization using FTMRTT

 A more detailed example may be found at boundingbox.json .

-(By the way, the lower left corner of the bounding box need not be at [ 0, 0 ] and coordinates need not be positive).
+(Note: The sample file makes use of some convenient extensions, such as C-style comments, supported by the Android JSON parser).
+The lower left corner of the bounding box need not be at [ 0, 0 ] and coordinates need not all be positive.

 3. Floorplans (optional — default "floorplans.png"): Floorplan in image format.
 This should be a bitmap image (PNG recommended) used as a background by the app.
-It's lower left and upper right corners should correspond to the lower left and upper right limits specified in the bounding box.
-If there is no floorplan image file, a white background will be shown.
+It's lower left and upper right corners should correspond to the ones corners specified in the bounding box.
+(If there is no floorplan image file, a white background will be shown.)

 Output (on screen)

 The on-screen output shows a red “heat map” of the probabilities of the user being in various positions (see samples above).
-The reddest spot is the most likely position, while the centroid of the red blob is the expected value of the position.
-If a floorplan is provided, this will be shown as background.
-The locations of the access points are shown as well — color coded: an AP providing ranging information is green, an AP being interrogated but currently not providing ranging information is magenta.
-Optionally some additional information (RTT distance, st dev, signal level, last few digits of the BSSID) can be shown next to the graphic indicating an AP (see first two sample screenshots above).
+The reddest spot is the most likely position, while the centroid of the red blob — shown as a yellow dot — is the expected value.
+The locations of the access points are shown as well — color coded: an AP currently responding to ranging requests is green, an AP being interrogated but not responding to ranging requests is magenta.
+If selected from the menu, some additional information (RTT distance, st dev, signal level, last few digits of the BSSID) can be shown next to the graphic indicating an AP (see first two sample screenshots above).

-Optionally, for each AP, the annulus of currently most likely positions for the user equipment (UE) can be overlaid (see menu features below):
+Optionally, for each AP, the annulus of currently most likely positions for the user equipment (UE) can be overlaid (see discussion of menu items below):

 File locations (input)